withcopper/docs/Copper-Privacy-Policy.md

 ## Data Storage and Security

-> We only transfer information from your device to our services when you ask us to share that information with an Application.
+> We only transfer information from your device to our services when it is required to provide you the Copper service.

 When you request that we share information from your device with an Application, we upload that information to our servers to facilitate the transfer.
 If an Application requires regular updates of your information, we will automatically upload updated information from your device to our servers on a periodic basis.